-The huge amount of our guests, returning from their vacation, are spending one or two days in Thessaloniki.
-It's a bit short time to completely search and get familiar with Thessaloniki, but it's still enough to see the most important places.
+The huge amount of our guests, returning from their vacation, spend one or two days in Thessaloniki.
+It’s a bit short time to completely search and get familiar with Thessaloniki, but it’s still enough to see the most important places.

 For such a short stay, we do not recommend spending most of your time in museums, although Thessaloniki is known as the city of museums, but since for this you still need to take more time, we suggest you to leave them for another, longer visit.

-If you are planning to sleep one night in Thessaloniki, be sure to choose some of the hotels located in the center, or in Egnatia Street, possibly in the Ag.
-Dimitrios or on some crossroads connecting these two.
+If you are planning to sleep one night in Thessaloniki, be sure to choose some of the hotels located in the center, or in Egnatia Street, possibly in Ag.
+Dimitrios Street or on some crossroads connecting these two.
 You can find cheap hotels from 30e per night and up for two persons on B&B basis.
-Among the favorable are Pella hotel, Rex and Ilisia, and if you want a better quality hotel then you can rent a room at Olimpia or El Greco hotel.
+Among the favorable are Pella hotel, Rex and Ilisia, and if you want a better quality hotel then you can rent a room at Olympia or El Greco Hotel.

 Most of the good hotels do not have their own parking, but they can direct you to the nearest parking lot with which they have cooperation.
 Daily parking costs is usually around 13e.

-What you should first visit after arriving in Thessaloniki is Zejtinlik, or the Serbian Military Cemetery.
-If it's possible, you should ask anyone to get to know the guard George, who is now retired.
-It would not be bad to give him a bottle of home made rakia or something else from Serbia.
-Old man Gorge will leave an equally strong impression to you as this important monument of the serbian past.
+What you should first visit after arriving in Thessaloniki is Zeitenlik, or the Serbian Military Cemetery.
+If it’s possible, you should ask anyone to get to know the guard George, who is now retired.
+It would not be bad to give him a bottle of home made rakija or something else from Serbia.
+Old man Gorge will leave an equally strong impression to you as this important monument of the Serbian past.

-Zejtinlik is in the wider center of Thessaloniki, so we recommend you to take a taxi - they will charge you from the center 3.5-5e.
-Read more about the Serbian Military Cemetery in our text here https://nikana.gr/en/tourist-guide/thessaloniki/what-to-see/2008/zejtinlik-srpsko-vojnicko-groblje.
+Zeitenlik is in the wider center of Thessaloniki, so we recommend you to take a taxi - they will charge you from the center 3.5-5e.

 In Thessaloniki there are no taxi drivers without taxi licence, so you can always stop an empty taxi on the street and drive at a good price.
 Of course, before you enter the taxi on the street you can ask how much it will cost you, just to make sure of who you came across :).